WEEDit Trailed Sprayers

 SUPERIOR MODE OF DETECTION

 WEEDit’s near infrared technology only detects the chlorophyll present in living plants sending a quick response to the nozzles which release the spray onto the weed.
 This superior mode of detection allows for faster travel speeds and the ability to target even smaller weeds.
 WEEDit improves at night because there is no interference from sunlight and weeds are often less stressed meaning the reaction to active chlorophyll is greater.
-The WEEDit system utilises two speed sensors to increase or decrease the reaction time of the nozzles during cornering, resulting in a more accurate and efficient job across the paddock.

 Changes in background conditions such as soil type and stubble are not a problem for WEEDit's auto-calibration system.
 The WEEDit is not affected by changes in background conditions because it is only measuring active chlorophyll.
 For the operator this means even better targeting of small grasses.